KohlhardtC/treespotte/README.md

 # Expected Frames

 It's worth mentioning again that you can solve a lot of problems by having your transformations setup right.
+You can check this with the command:

-ros2 run tf2_tools view_frames
+`ros2 run tf2_tools view_frames`

 If you are having trouble with things working or are getting lots of errors, make sure your transformations tree looks something like these